vlele/apim_powerapps/README.md

 Step1 : Setup the database.
 Perform the instructions mentioned in the Database_Setup_Instructions.md file in the Database folder

+Step2 : Create an APIM instance in the Azure Portal  (https://docs.microsoft.com/en-us/azure/api-management/get-started-create-service-instance)
+		Installing an Azure APIM instance takes around 30 minutes of time.
+While this is being setup, we could continue with Steps 3, 4 and 5

-Step2 : Setup the LogicApp.
+Step3 : Setup the LogicApp.
+Perform the instuctions mentioned in the AzureLogicApp_Documentation.docx file in the 'Azure Logic App' folder

-Step3 : Setup the Azure Function.
+Step4 : Setup the Azure Function.
 Perform the  instructions mentioned in the AzureFunction_Setup_Instructions.md file in the 'Azure Function' folder

-Step4 : Setup the Azure Api App.
+Step5 : Setup the Azure Api App.
 Perform the  instructions mentioned in the AzureApiApp_Setup_Instructions.md file in the 'Azure Api App' folder

+Step6 : Enable OAuth 2.0 with AAD for the APIM instance created in Step2 (https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-protect-backend-with-aad)
+        Performing this will involve having permissions to register applications in the Azure Active Directory(AAD)

+Step7 : Once the OAuth 2.0 AAD integration is complete, test the same from the Developer portal in the APIM instance